-Our lineage tracing approach excels at establishing causality between developmental and immunological events disparate in time and space and represents a new way of stratifying the adaptive immune system.
-Our work addresses important gaps in our knowledge of how nature and nurture shapes the formation of a complex and balanced immune system with important implications in life-long health and the origin of B cell cancers at the extremes of age.
+Our research addresses important gaps in our knowledge of how nature and nurture shape the formation of a complex and balanced immune system with important implications in life-long health and the origin of B cell cancers.

 (name linked to profile in Lund University research portal)

 Principal Investigator, Joan [dot] Yuan [at] med [dot] lu [dot] se